Feedback Detection for Live Predictors: Fitting Non-Linear Feedback

+In the case where our spline model is misspecified, we can obtain a similar result using methods due to Huber \cite{huber1967behavior} and White \cite{white1980heteroskedasticity}.
 In practice, we can treat $\hbeta_\mu$ as known since fitting $\mu(\cdot)$ is usually easier than fitting $f(\cdot)$: estimating $\mu(\cdot)$ is just a smoothing problem whereas estimating $f(\cdot)$ requires fitting differences.
-If in addition we treat the errors $\eta_i^{(t)}$ in \eqref{eq:main_regr} as roughly homoscedatic, \eqref{eq:full_var} reduces to
+If we also treat the errors $\eta_i^{(t)}$ in \eqref{eq:main_regr} as roughly homoscedatic, \eqref{eq:full_var} reduces to

 This simplified form again shows that the precision of our estimate of $f(\cdot)$ scales roughly as the ratio of the variance of the artificial noise $\noise$ to the variance of the natural noise.